Skip to main content

 Enable browser based bookings and payments with landing pages

-Clovo landing pages are designed to ease the transition from web to booking app for client’s who may be coming in from external platforms such as social apps.
+Clovo landing pages are designed to ease the transition from web to booking app for client’s who may be coming in from external platforms such as social apps like Instagram or Facebook.

 To enable your landing page